jaxonadams-lp/recipe-sync/README.md

 docker build -t recipe-sync .
 ```

-Build and run a new docker container running RecipeSync with the following command:
+Build and run a new Docker container running RecipeSync with the following command:
 ```bash
 docker run -it --rm recipe-sync
 ```